This post may contain affiliate links. Please read our disclosure policy.

-Homemade Applesauce with no sugar added is delicious and simple.
+Homemade applesauce is delicious and simple with a hint of cinnamon.
 Whether chunky or smooth, it’s a guaranteed hit with the entire family.

-This applesauce is a family fav.
-It is quick and easy to make and tastes so much better than store bought!
-For more yummy apples try Healthy Apple Muffins, Snicker Apple Salad, and Slow Cooker Apple Crisp.
+This homemade applesauce is a family favorite.
+It is quick, easy to make, and tastes so much better than store-bought!
+For more yummy apple recipes try Healthy Apple Muffins, Snicker Apple Salad, and Slow Cooker Apple Crisp.

 I think it’s safe to say that my kids could LIVE off of apples – and especially applesauce.
 With six kids that love them, it’s something that I feel like I’m constantly buying.